wangkuiyi/wangkuiyi.github.io/axlearn-sharding.md

 # Model Sharding in AXLearn

-This note explains how [AXLearn](https://github.com/apple/axlearn), the open-source framework [used to train Apple Foundation Models](https://machinelearning.apple.com/research/introducing-apple-foundation-models), applies JAX's sharding primitives to enable distributed training across thousands of accelerators.
+This note explains how [AXLearn](https://github.com/apple/axlearn), the open-source framework [used to train Apple Foundation Models](https://machinelearning.apple.com/research/introducing-apple-foundation-models), applies JAX's sharding primitives to enable distributed training across tens of thousands of accelerators.
 For JAX fundamentals on device meshes and `PartitionSpec`, see [mesh.md](mesh.md).

 ## Overview

 Training large models requires distributing both data and model parameters across many devices.
 AXLearn provides a declarative approach:

 1. **Mesh configuration** — The trainer config defines a logical device mesh with **named axes** and the number of devices along each axis.
-For example, a 32K-device mesh might be configured as `mesh_shape=(1, 128, 1, 256, 1, 1)` with `mesh_axis_names=("pipeline", "data", "expert", "fsdp", "seq", "model")`, meaning 128 devices for data parallelism and 256 for FSDP.
-Configs can also define `mesh_rules` to select different mesh shapes based on the hardware (e.g., different settings for 1K vs 32K devices).
+For example, a 32K-device mesh might be configured as `mesh_shape=(1, 16, 1, 256, 1, 8, 1)` with `mesh_axis_names=("pipeline", "data", "expert", "fsdp", "seq", "track", "model")`, using 16 devices for data parallelism, 256 for FSDP, and 8 for [track parallelism](https://machinelearning.apple.com/research/apple-foundation-models-2025-updates) (16 × 256 × 8 = 32,768).
+Configs can also define `mesh_rules` to select different mesh shapes based on the hardware.

 2. **Layer specs** — Each layer declares how its parameters should be sharded by referencing axis names (not sizes).
 For example, a weight matrix of shape `(4096, 1024)` with `mesh_axes=("fsdp", None)` will have its first dimension sharded across the 256 FSDP devices, so each device holds a `(16, 1024)` slice.

 3. **Automatic collection** — Each layer's sharding declaration (including `mesh_axes`) is wrapped in a `ParameterSpec`.
-The trainer traverses the model hierarchy (Model → Decoder → Attention → Linear, etc.) to gather all specs into a nested dict (pytree) that mirrors the model structure.
+During initialization, the trainer traverses the model hierarchy (Model → Decoder → Attention → Linear, etc.) to gather all specs into a nested dict (pytree) that mirrors the model structure.

 4. **pjit integration** — The collected specs are passed to JAX's `pjit`, which compiles SPMD code that automatically inserts collective operations (all-reduce, all-gather) and ensures each device only holds its shard of the parameters.